yegenek/Ankara/Files/day2.md

 $FASTME -D 1 -i Results/ALL.dist -o Results/ALL.tree -m b -n b &> /dev/null
 cat Results/ALL.tree
 ```
 Finally, we plot the tree.
 ```
 Rscript -e 'library(ape); library(phangorn); pdf(file="Results/ALL.tree.pdf"); plot(read.tree("Results/ALL.tree"), cex=0.5); dev.off();' &> /dev/null
 ```
 Transfer the pdf plot to your local machine and open it:
 ```
+# scp egitim@levrek1.ulakbim.gov.tr:/truba/home/egitim/Ex/Results/ALL.tree.pdf Results/.
 open Results/ALL.tree.pdf
 ```
+Again, you can see that you need more data (unlinked SNPs) to infer genetic distances.

 One can also perform a PCA/MDS from such genetic distances to further explore the population structure.